seinecle/Belfast2015/public_html/readme.md

 # 4th story: digital humanities and data visualization frame the humanities as dealing with "data": is this frame wrong?
 The assumption of data visualization is, what we are doing is working on a material, that we call « data ».
 There is a dataset, or a corpus, or a file, or a list of records, and this is « data ».
 Not an argument, not a discourse, not a melody, not an incantation, not an ideology, but data.
 A library becomes a list of books, books become lists of pages, a page becomes a list of tokens…

 Thinking in terms of data tends to impose a quantitative view of the world…  and I think it is ok not to feel at ease with that.
-Because it stampedes on narrative forms of scholarschip.
+Because it can stampede on narrative forms of scholarschip.
 Let me illustrate.
 Recently, I was working on a paper on the history of neuromarketing: